Palmer-Lab-UCSD/palmerdb_streamlit/README.md

 This repository is for the code used to create and maintain the Internet Rat Server (IRS) Streamlit application, intended as a user-friendly view for information from the Palmer Lab's database.

 ### To launch:
 The main method of running this app is through an AWS ECS Service  ```streamlit``` as a Fargate instance, created from a Docker image stored in AWS ECR.
-To run the files locally, use the command:
+To run the app locally, use the command:
 ```
 streamlit run home.py
 ```